Raheelkhan117/SG-XNet/README.md

 # SG-XNet
-Applying transfer learning techniques like fine tuning, feature extractions to different GNN models to observe the performance gain compared to baseline methods.
-And implementing a new hybrid model SG-XNet
+__Applying and comparing transfer learning techniques on different GNNs for Node Classification tasks__.
+__Proposing a Hybrid model based on GraphSAGE and GCN integration, Called SG-XNet__.

 ![](SGXNet.png)